 - School of Interdisciplinary Studies.

 This post relates to the longer article, ‘The relevance of ‘total pain’ in palliative care practice and policy’ by Marian Krawczyk and Naomi Richards, published in the June edition of the European Journal of Palliative Care (EJPC) 2018; 25 (3).
+(To access the archive, you may need to choose the year, issue and article and then register).

 Note from the EAPC concerning the European Journal of Palliative Care

-You can view and download more than 120 posts based on EJPC articles in the special category on the blog for the European Journal of Palliative Care.
+You can also view and download more than 120 posts based on EJPC articles in the special category on the blog for the European Journal of Palliative Care.